Cisitalia “850 GT”, 1963

 Supported by Piero Taruffi’s advice, Dusio made his first racing appearance with the 1,100cc small and fast single-seater D46, his first creation, at the Brezzi Cup on Sept.
 3, 1946, in Turin.
 Seven cars were given to seven great drivers: Nuvolari, Taruffi, Biondetti, Cortese, Sommer, Chiron, and Dusio himself.
 It was a great race with three cars ending in the first three places.

 Soon after the 202 Coupé, designed by Pinin Farina, started being built: it became a legend, so much so that one is still exhibited at the Museum of Modern Art in New York as an example of self-moving sculpture.

 The 850 GT coupes and spiders were the last Cisitalias manufactured before the factory closed permanently.
-The mechanical components come directly from Fiat 600 with the engine enlarged to 850cc, front disc brakes and higher performances.
-Many 850 GTs were sold to Argentina, where Cisitalia ICSA was active in Buenos Aires, until 1964 when it was closed together with its Italian headquarter.
+The mechanical components derived directly from the Fiat 600 with the engine displacement increased to 850cc, front disc brakes and higher performances.
+Many 850 GTs were sold to Argentina, where Cisitalia ICSA was active in Buenos Aires, until 1964 when it was closed together with the Italian headquarters.